 - Example 1, Category 4: the heat pump system provides 110% of the heating load for an entire commercial building.
-Since the system provides more than 90% of the heating load for the building, it qualifies as a full load heating system and is eligible for incentives under Category 4. - Example 2, Category 4: the heat pump system is an independent heating system that satisfies 100% of the heating load of 3 floors of a 10-floor commercial building.
+Since the system provides more than 100% of the heating load for the building, it qualifies as a full load heating system and is eligible for incentives under Category 4. - Example 2, Category 4: the heat pump system is an independent heating system that satisfies 100% of the heating load of 3 floors of a 10-floor commercial building.
 The remaining 7 floors will be heated using the existing boilers.
-In this case, the program will consider the 3 floors in the scope of the project.
-Since the heat pumps satisfy more than 90% of the heating load for the areas they serve, they qualify as full load heating systems.
-The participating contractor has submitted justification for completing three of ten floors. - Example 3, Category 10: the heat pump system offers over 4,000 MMBTU of savings, and serves 65% of the BHL in a full commercial building which retains its legacy fossil system. - Example 4, Category 3: the heat pump system is a GSHP that serves 100% of the load in 80% of a residential house with the remaining 20% fulfilled by ASHP.
-The project will be eligible for full-load Category 3 incentives.
+In this case, the Program will consider the 3 floors in the scope of the project.
+Since the heat pumps satisfy more than 100% of the heating load for the areas they serve, they qualify as full load heating systems.
+The participating contractor has submitted justification for completing three of ten floors. - Example 3, Category 10: the heat pump system offers over 4,000 MMBTU of savings, and serves 65% of the BHL in a full commercial building which retains its legacy fossil system.
+Since the system provides less than 100% of the heating load at design conditions, it qualifies as a partial-load system. - Example 4, Category 3: the heat pump system is a GSHP that serves 100% of the load in 80% of a residential house with the remaining 20% fulfilled by ASHP.
+The project will be eligible for fullload Category 3 incentives.